bradjc/bradjc-www/pages/uvaev.md

 ---
-permalink: "/uvaev/"
+permalink: "/pages/uvaev/"
 layout: single
 author_profile: true
 author: bradjc
-title:  "Electric Vehicles at the University of Virginia"
+title:  "Electric Vehicles in UVA/Charlottesville"
 ---

-Information and updates about electric vehicles at UVA.
+Information and updates about electric vehicles at UVA and Charlottesville.

 Local Charging Map
 ------------------

-<iframe src='https://www.plugshare.com/widget2.html?latitude=38.0335529&longitude=-78.5&spanLat=0.01&spanLng=0.02&plugs=1,2,3,4,5,6,42,13,7,8,9,10,11,12,14,15,16,17' width='800' height='300' allow='geolocation'></iframe>

 ### On Grounds EV Chargers

 There aren't too many:

-- Central Grounds Garage: 1 J-1772 L2 charger. $2.00.
+- Central Grounds Garage: 2 25 kW DC chargers, 1 J-1772 L2 charger.
 - Darden Parking Garage: 3 NEMA 14-50 outlets.
 These spots require a D10EV
   parking permit.
-- UVA Facilites has a few for their Nissan Leafs.
+- UVA Facilities has a few for their Nissan Leafs.

 ### Charging in Cville

-EVgo is opening (has opened) locations in Charlottesville.
+EVgo is has opened some outdated locations in Charlottesville.
+These are all slow 50 kW chargers.

 - Barracks Road Shopping Center
 - Water Street Parking Garage
+- Southside Shopping Center

 Tesla has a Supercharger at Stonefield.

+The Albermarle County building has three Chargepoint DC chargers and a couple L2 chargers.
+These are free, and thus are pretty busy.

+The Ford dealer has Blink DCFC chargers.

+Tiger Fuel installed two Chargepoint chargers at The Market at Mill Creek.

-There are three Greenlots chargers, two in downtown surface parking lots, and one at a hotel off US-29.
-These units, however, are notoriously unreliable and will probably not be repaired once they are broken.
+There used to be Greenlots chargers, two in downtown surface parking lots, they broke and were never repaired.

 Several businesses have free-to-use EV chargers in their parking lots.